 citizens of Green Oak Township.
 The Department is managed by a full time chief, a deputy chief and staffed by paid on call firefighters, 3

-career firefighters as well as a full time fire inspector and administrative assistant.
+career firefighters as well as a full time fire marshal and administrative assistant.
 The paid on call

 members are residents of the community who volunteer their time and services to respond to emergencies within the Township.

-medical emergencies, hazardous materials spills, gas leaks, power line incidents and weather related emergencies.
+medical emergencies, hazardous materials spills, water rescues, gas leaks, power line incidents and weather related emergencies.